FAITH TO FOLLOW

 Do you have the Faith to Follow?

-Years ago I remember hearing about a woman whose car went over the embankment up in one of the mountain canyons above the San Gabriel Valley in Southern California.
+Of course, there have been many other sacrificial death cases on behalf of others endured over the ages, but there is always a slight BUT very MEANINGFUL difference.
+For example, years ago, there was a news story about a woman whose car went over the embankment up in one of the mountain canyons above the San Gabriel Valley in Southern California.
 The woman’s car landed in a ravine, upside down, in a running mountain stream.
 She was pinned in the car, in the driver’s seat, and her infant was beside her.
 The infant was in danger of being drowned.
-While the woman was unable to free herself from the driver’s seat, she was able to brace her legs in such way as to lift her infant up on her knees above the surface of the water.
+Unhappily, the woman was unable to free herself from the driver’s seat; however, she was able to brace her legs in such a way as to lift her infant upon her knees above the surface of the water.
 And that’s how they found her.
-She had drowned, but was wedged in her seat in such a way as to save her child.
-The woman had endured drowning and had sacrificed herself in order to save her infant from drowning.
+She had drowned but was wedged in her seat in such a way as to save her child.
+Presumably, the woman had sacrificed herself, endured drowning, saving her infant from that same fate.
 Wow!
+What a story.
+But… even in this wonderful example… that wonderful woman was protecting her OWN child; she acted out of a GODLY instinct—that should be in all women who have given birth to a child—because GOD put that instinct there.

-Jesus’ crucifixion, however, takes even that measure of self-sacrifice one step further.
-Jesus’ death was sacrificial in that he did not have to die on the cross.
-And he did not sacrifice himself for family members.
-Jesus allowed himself to be sacrificed for every man and every woman on the face of the planet, indeed for every man and every woman who ever lived or ever will live.
-That would have been enough, but the nature of his sacrifice goes even beyond that.
+Jesus’s death was sacrificial in that he did not have to die horribly on that cross; he had a choice.
+Jesus didn’t sacrifice himself for family members; the Messiah voluntarily endured horrible suffering on that terrible cross for every man and every woman who would ever walk upon the face of the planet, indeed for every man and every woman who ever lived or would ever will live.
+That would have been enough, but the nature of his sacrifice goes even beyond that…

-Jesus was the most powerful human being who ever lived.
-Here are just a few examples of his power:
+Jesus of Nazareth was the most powerful human being who ever lived; here are, from the scriptures, just a few examples of HIS authority over GOD’s creation, over nature herself:

-- He commanded the wind at one point and even the wind obeyed him.
+- Jesus commands the wind, and even the storm obeyed him.
+Matthew 8: 23-27

-Jesus Christ was the strongest man who ever walked over the face of the planet.
-If he had said the word, if he had uttered the phrase, armies of angels would have poured out of heaven to lift him off the cross, and at his word would have turned the planet into a burning cinder.
-No, Jesus did not have a bad day.
-The most powerful man ever, had a very good day, a very good day indeed.
+Jesus Christ was the most powerful human man (and GOD in the flesh) who ever walked over the face of the planet; if he had said the word, if he had uttered the phrase, armies of angels would have poured out of heaven to lift him off the cross, and at his word, would have turned the planet into a burning cinder.
+No, Jesus did NOT have a bad day two thousand years ago on Golgotha.
+Jesus so loved the Father that he obeyed GOD, THE FATHER, even unto death.
+Jesus so loved humanity that he endured unimaginable suffering and temporary death for every person who would ever walk upon the face of the earth, for us all.
+There is a term, Agape Love.
+Agape (a Greek word) is love that is selfless, unconditional, without reservation, and without reward.
+Jesus taught mankind what Agape Love really is…

 "It is Finished!"